troppes/kubelab/backend/README.md

 | PUT | UPDATE |
 | DELETE | DELETE |

-### API documentation for the routes

-The documentation for the backend API can be found at [https://troppes.github.io/washtrak/](https://troppes.github.io/washtrak/).

 ### Insomnia

 The Insomnia folder in the root directory contains a document for testing all backend routes.

 ## Token expiry

-For this project, the JWT tokens are set to not expire, as the washing machine should update the inputs for a long time.
+For this project, the JWT tokens are set to not expire.
 If you need expiry for your project, it can be changed in the `middleware\auth.middleware.js` file.

 ## Docker

-A dockerised version of the backend and documentation can be found at [https://hub.docker.com/r/floreitz/washtrak_frontend](https://hub.docker.com/r/floreitz/washtrak_frontend)